-D10.Does an open admission policy, if reported, apply to transfer students? □ Yes □ Ves
+D10.
+Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No

-D11.Describe additional requirements for transfer admission, if applicable:

-D12-D17: Transfer Credit Policies

-D12.Report the lowest grade earned for any course that may be transferred to С Number Unit Type D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: 90 per credit 💌 D14 .Maximum number of credits or courses that may be transferred from a four-year institution: 90 per credit 💌 D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15 per credit 💌 D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 per credit

-D17.Describe other transfer credit policies:

-D18-D22: Military Service Transfer Credit Policies

-D18.
-Does your institution accept the following military/veteran transfer credits:

-Yes No American Council on Education (ACE) \checkmark College Level Examination Program (CLEP) \checkmark DANTES Subject Standardized Tests (DSST) \checkmark
+D11.
+Describe additional requirements for transfer admission, if applicable: ⇒ English and Math placement information.
+D12-I 017: Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: $\Rightarrow$ C D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Nι umber: 90 Unit type: Credits D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Nι umber: 90 Unit type: Credits D15. de Minimum number of credits that transfers must complete at your institution to earn an associate gree: ⇒ 15 Credits D16. degree: Minimum number of credits that transfers must complete at your institution to earn a bachelor's $\Rightarrow$ 30 Credits D17.
+Describe other transfer credit policies: ⇒ See Transfer Resources at: https://transfer.ferris.edu/index.htm D18-D22: Military Service Transfer Credit Policies D18.
+Does your institution accept the following military/veteran transfer credits: Ar nerican Council on Education (ACE) Co College Level Examination Program (CLEP) Yes No DA DANTES Subject Standardized Tests (DSST) Yes No D19.

-D19.
 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):